 120 Days and it is over, just like that.
+We cycled the continent of Africa!
 How do you sum up the most challenging experience of your life on one short blog?
 Well, let’s try….

 I have to say that we are so happy that we did the Tour d’Afrique.
 Yes I complained a lot.
 I Laughed, I cried, I kicked and screamed, but like anytime one pushes themselves to their limit, it is never easy while living it, but always special once it is over.

 To think about what we accomplished, it is quite unbelievable.
 Dave rode every single day through illness, a sprained ankle that he kept re-twisting during the first month, exhaustion and of course saddle sores.

 I survived a serious infection and managed to come back when I was sure that my riding days were over.

 I could never have finished this race without Dave.
 So many times I wanted to go home, throw in the towel and call it a day.
 But Dave kept me strong and because of him, I achieved my goal.